-The Board of Directors held three meetings in 2023.
-The Audit, Nominating and Corporate Governance, and Compensation Committees met three times in 2023, convening each time there was a meeting of the Board of Directors.
-The Scientific Advisory Board, which was created on October 13, 2023, convened once for a formal meeting in 2023.
+The Board of Directors held five meetings in 2024.
+The Audit and Compensation Committees met four times in 2024.
+The Nominating and Corporate Governance Committee had no meetings in 2024.
+The Scientific Advisory Board convened once for a formal meeting in 2024.
 All directors attended the meetings of the Board for the periods in which they were directors.